pmuens/awesome-serverless/README.md

 - [Redirect example](https://github.com/GorillaStack/serverless-redirect-example) - Example of how to implement redirects in the Serverless framework.
 - [Meetup event collector](https://github.com/mavi888/meetup-event-collector-node) - Node project to collect events and create a calendar feed of meetup events.
 - [Yesterdaytabase](https://github.com/ryansb/yesterdaytabase) - Cascade data from production to staging with AWS RDS and Lambda.
+- [Serverless dotenv WSGI](https://github.com/braahyan/serverless-dotenv-wsgi) - Demonstrating the use of the `serverless-wsgi` plugin and the `serverless-plugin-dotenv` plugin.

 ## Plugins